RegistryAccord/registryaccord-specs/adrs/003-rfc7807-errors.md

 Accepted

+## Summary

+All error responses across RegistryAccord APIs follow the RFC 7807 Problem Details format.
+Every error includes the standard fields (`type`, `title`, `status`, `detail`, `instance`) plus RegistryAccord extensions such as `correlation_id` and `timestamp` so clients receive machine-readable diagnostics with traceability.

+This ensures a consistent developer experience across all seven services and aligns with ecosystem tooling that natively supports RFC 7807, reducing bespoke error-handling code and improving observability.

 ## Context

 RegistryAccord APIs need a standardized approach to error reporting that provides consistent, machine-readable error information to clients.
 Without a standard format, clients must implement custom error handling for each API, leading to: